zero-to-mastery/start-here-guidelines/Get_Started.md

 In order to ensure that students hard work and time are not exploited, there are a couple of rules that will need to be followed for any project:

 - The project repo and discussion channels, will be hosted under the Zero To Mastery Github organization/Discord Server
 - The project must use the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)
 - The project must contain and adhere to the `code of conduct` guide found [here](https://github.com/zero-to-mastery/CodeofConduct)

 ## Projects

 You can view all projects [here](https://github.com/zero-to-mastery).

-## What is open source?
+## What is Open Source?

 Open source is the original way of creating software – in an open, transparent and collaborative manner. “[What is free software?](https://www.gnu.org/philosophy/free-sw.en.html)" and “[What is open source?](https://opensource.com/resources/what-open-source)" are good overviews of the subject.